jensli/devjava-content/app/pages/learn/01_tutorial/03_getting-to-know-the-language/03_refactoring_to_functional_style/04_converting_foreach_with_transformation.md

 }
 ```

 Each step through the iteration, the `name` variable is bound to a new value.
 As the iteration advances from one element to the next in the given collection, each name is transformed to uppercase using the `toUpperCase()` function and the resulting value is printed.
-We have already seen, in the previous article, how to convert the imperative style `foreach` to the functional style&mdash;using the `stream()` internal iteration.
+We have already seen, in the previous article, how to convert the imperative style for-each to the functional style&mdash;using the `stream()` internal iteration.
 If we merely apply what we have seen before, the resulting functional style code would be rather unwieldy, with the lambda passed to `forEach` performing both transformation and printing, like so:

 ```java
 List<String> names = List.of("Jack", "Paula", "Kate", "Peter");